 Purdue Quality of Work Environment Initiative Employee Survey Frequently Asked Questions

-As an employee of Purdue, you’re invited to offer your opinions about your workplace by taking the Purdue Quality of Work Environment Initiative Employee Survey any time from April 21 through May 5.
-To learn more about the survey, read through these frequently asked questions and answers.
+As an employee of Purdue, you’re invited to offer your opinions about your workplace by taking the 2015 Purdue Quality of Work Environment Initiative Employee Survey any time from the time you receive your invitation through June 19.
+To learn more about the survey, read through these frequently asked questions.

 What is the Purdue Quality of Work Environment Initiative Employee Survey?

 It is a brief survey that provides an opportunity for employees to identify Purdue’s strengths and weaknesses as a workplace.
 It is an important way we have to improve our own work experience and Purdue overall.
-Please set aside about 30 minutes to share your opinions.
+The 2015 survey is similar to the 2014 survey that many staff completed.

 What is Purdue interested in?
 Why does it matter?

-One of the areas Purdue is interested in is the area of “employee engagement,” which refers to the psychological connection employees feel to their jobs.
-It goes beyond job satisfaction to reflect how invested and connected employees feel in the success of their teams and the organization.
+One of the areas Purdue is interested in is the area of employee engagement, which refers to the psychological connection employees feel to their jobs.
+It goes beyond job satisfaction to reflect how invested and connected employees feel in the success of their teams and the University.
 We know through research that high levels of employee engagement link directly to positive organizational outcomes, including productivity, retention and cost-efficiency.
 Most importantly, engaged employees get more out of their work.
 They have opportunities to do what they do best every day.

 Why is the Purdue Quality of Work Environment Initiative Employee Survey being conducted?

 The Purdue Quality of Work Environment Initiative Employee Survey is an opportunity for staff to identify issues and to help make positive changes at their workplace.
+Similar to the 2014 survey, the 2015 survey focuses on assessing the quality of your work experiences and overall well-being, as well as assessing changes in work environment quality since the initial survey.
 Purdue’s senior leaders believe in the value of the survey and will take the results very seriously.

 Who is invited to participate this year?

-More than 7,200 non-academic staff are invited to take the survey.
-This includes all Administrative/Professional staff and Clerical and Service Staff.
+More than 7,000 non-faculty staff are invited to take the survey.
+This includes all administrative/professional, clerical and service staff.

 Why should I participate?